What is Ultimate???

 Texas, Ultimate! is volunteer based, organization which strives to connect community resources and provide a positive play experience through Ultimate!
 We are nurturing young people who wish to Play the Game, and Live the Spirit! through local school districts, parks and recreation departments and youth organizations, like the Boys and Girls Clubs, Boy Scouts and Girl Scouts.

-The Ultimate Spirit Organization is a Texas non-profit organization working to take an active role in organizing and conducting Ultimate events that develop personal responsibility and integrity among the youth of Texas.
+The Ultimate Spirit Organization is a Texas non-profit organization, striving to become a 501(c)(3), working to take an active role in conducting Ultimate Events for local clubs.
 It is our belief that community can be created through Peer Leadership and Self-Regulation.
-We support a mission that empowers youth to develop clubs and teams in their community and on their school campuses.
-Our Charter states our goal to develop players and leaders through participation in our wonderful sport that is played with a flying disc.
+We support a mission that empowers youth to develop clubs and teams with the support of the adults in their lives.
+Our Charter states our goal to develop players and leaders through participation in our highly competitive, self-regulated sport that is played with a flying disc.

 Resources and Information